kingluddite/web-dev-notes/full_stack/oauth/02-passport-github.md

 * We leave `clientID` and `clientSecret` blank on purpose for security reasons
     - You don't want to add this sensative info to version control
     - You don't want your development credentials deployed to staging and production
-        + You don't want to mix up your development and stating users with your actual user base
+        + You don't want to mix up your development and staging users with your actual user base
     - If developer leaves your team, you want to revoke that development environment without effecting your production users
     - It is good practice to separate **IDs** and **secrets** from all environments